ProteinsWebTeam/pfam-docs/docs/searching-pfam.rst

 the results are only available in JSON format.

 All the submitted sequences are listed in a table.
-Clicking on the name in the **Sequence** column allows to access the results summarised in a protein sequence viewer (see the :ref:`protein viewer <protein-viewer>` section below).
+Clicking on the name in the **Sequence** column allows to access the results summarised in a sequence viewer (see the :ref:`sequence viewer <protein-viewer>` section below).

 .. figure:: images/results_list_seq.png
   :alt: InterProScan search results (Sequences) page